csartisan/csartisan.github.io/_pages/about.md

 comments: false
 sitemap: false
 ---

+Abigail Risdon - Co-Managing Editor
+Evyn Clayton - Co-Managing Editor
+Octavia Roberts - Co-Managing Editor, Web Developer

-We, the CSArts Newspaper, are an official student-produced publication.
+We, the CSArtisan, are an official student-produced publication.
 As an entity, we aim to serve as a designated open, public forum for freedom of expression for students to freely disseminate information and express their ideas.
 Under the rights delegated by the First Amendment and California Education Code 48907, we operate without prior review and produces content that reflects the views of the student body (within legal and ethical bounds).

 Our student editorial board and student staff members assume complete legal liability for the content of the publication.
 On our part, this includes openly admitting to and promptly correcting mistakes.
 By holding ourselves accountable for our work, we also are prepared to justify the actions we take and the content we publish.
 In the case of a student injury or death, coverage will generally take the form of hard news in which we will include the student’s name unless the a parent or student does not want the name to be released.
 However, we will respect the parents’ wishes for the way in which the student will be covered.